What's New In San Antonio

 Tru by Hilton Downtown San Antonio offers an experience that’s vibrant, affordable and young-at-heart.
 Located just steps from The Alamo and the River Walk, the 94-room Tru features efficient rooms with free WiFi and 55-inch televisions with 150 channels.
 Guests enjoy an extensive breakfast bar, as well as gourmet snacks, drinks and beer and wine from the hotel’s 24/7 market.
 While located in a historic building, Tru offers high-tech perks including digital keys, a social media wall, lobby tablets and free remote printing.
 Guests can enjoy pool, board games, a fitness center, outdoor pool or a sound-absorbing alcove for reading or quiet time.

-Caribbean-inspired restaurant the Jerk Shack will open its third brick-and-mortar location in summer 2022 in downtown San Antonio’s redeveloped Hemisfair district.
-Popular items from the original Jerk Shack, including Jamaican favorites braised oxtail and jerk chicken, will feature in the menu of the new spot.
+Caribbean-inspired restaurant The Jerk Shack will open its third brick-and-mortar location in 2023 in downtown San Antonio’s redeveloped Hemisfair district.
+The new concept will be named Port Royal and popular items from the original Jerk Shack, including Jamaican favorites braised oxtail and jerk chicken, will be featured.
 New to the mix will be an array of elevated, steakhouse-style items.
 The downtown location will also be the first Jerk Shack to include a full bar and cocktail program.
 The 1,740-square-foot restaurant will be located in the Schultze House, one of the complex’s historically recreated homes.
 Constructed in 1893, the structure was part of HemisFair in 1968.

-TWO NEW ITALIAN CONCEPTS COMING TO PEARL (Fall 2021)
+TWO NEW ITALIAN CONCEPTS COMING TO PEARL (2022)